pwilmart/ABRF_2020/README.md

 ![slide 7](images/Slide7.png)

 I think that life science research is too complex to replace with notebooks.
 However, the computational steps in research projects are hard to describe with just text.
 Notebooks are much better ways to describe these steps.
-Computational steps are only part of the story for most life science research, so notebooks can augment instead of replace papers.
+Computational steps are only part of the story for most life science research, so notebooks can augment papers instead of replace them.
 Adding notebooks to the supplemental files makes sense.
 It turns out that notebooks, version control, and Github all go together.

 ---